-$^{14}$ Our political control is a binary variable that measures whether the country was an autocracy in 1972.
-Using Monty G. Marshall and Keith Jagger's (2002) POLITY IV dataset, we classify a country as autocratic if it had a POLITY2 score between -5 and -10.
+14 Our political control is a binary variable that measures whether the country was an autocracy in 1972.
+Using Marshall and Jagger's (2002) POLITY IV data set, we classify a country autocratic if it had a POLITY2 score between -5 and -10.
 We choose 1972 as this is the year with the best data coverage before the price of oil rose sharply.